beyond-all-reason/tachyon/docs/schema/messaging.md

 the only supported source is `player` and means direct message from other players.
 The argument `since` is there as an option to ask the server some historical events.
+There will be sent as regular `messaging/received` event straight after the response.
+If `since` is not provided, the default is `latest`.
 * `from_start` means the server will send its entire buffer.
-* `latest` means the server will not send any potentially stored messages, only messages delivered after the subscription takes effect.
+* `latest` means the server will not send any potentially stored messages, only messages delivered after the subscription will be sent.
 * `marker` with a corresponding value means the server will deliver all stored messages that have been sent *after* the message designated by the marker.
   This marker should be treated as an opaque value.
+  This should typically used by clients when they reconnect after a crash to make sure they are not missing any messages.

 ---
 - [received](#received)